and Im gonna be a national treasure!

-Kind of approached from the other direction in Night Watch.
-Vimes, a happily married man awaiting the birth of his first child, an alcoholic who has very successfully quit drinking, one of the richest people in Ankh-Morpork, a duke, at the top of his profession and one of the most powerful people in the city, goes back in time thirty years, meets his eighteen-year-old self and realises what an idiot he was.
+- Kind of approached from the other direction in Night Watch.
+Vimes, a happily married man awaiting the birth of his first child, an alcoholic who has very successfully quit drinking, one of the richest people in Ankh-Morpork, a duke, at the top of his profession and one of the most powerful people in the city, goes back in time thirty years, meets his eighteen-year-old self and realizes what an idiot he was.

-Brooke Davis of One Tree Hill has become a millionaire leader in the fashion world by four years after graduating high school.
-She runs her ultra successful clothing line, magazine and tv channel at the ripe old age of twenty two.
+- Brooke Davis of One Tree Hill has become a millionaire leader in the fashion world by four years after graduating high school.
+She runs her ultra-successful clothing line, magazine, and tv channel at the ripe old age of twenty-two.

-Dawson Leary of Dawson's Creek is the creator of a hit television series based on his life by the age of twenty-four or twenty-five.
+- Dawson Leary of Dawson's Creek is the creator of a hit television series based on his life by the age of twenty-four or twenty-five.

-Nathan Petrelli of Heroes will make it from newly elected Congressman to President in less than five years.
-Even given the example of the current holder of the office that rapid a rise seems a little bit of a stretch, no matter how many (pot) pies Linderman has his fingers in.
+- Nathan Petrelli of Heroes will make it from newly elected Congressman to President in less than five years.
+Even given the example of the previous holder of the office that rapid a rise seems a little bit of a stretch, no matter how many (pot) pies Linderman has his fingers in.
 But perhaps not so much of a stretch as:

-One episode of Boy Meets World had a Flash Forward to seven years in the future in which Jack has become a "captain of industry" despite the fact that he would only be 27 or 28 at that point.
+- One episode of Boy Meets World had a Flash Forward to seven years in the future in which Jack has become a "captain of industry" despite the fact that he would only be 27 or 28 at that point.
 However, this sequence is not canon and is implied to be an extended Imagine Spot in Eric's head.

-Bones is extremely successful without time travel, but at her high school reunion she just can't do her usual thing of casually bringing up the fact that she's very sexually attractive/intelligent/wealthy/famous despite (or perhaps because of) Booth's coaching.
+- Bones is extremely successful without time travel but at her high school reunion, she just can't do her usual thing of casually bringing up the fact that she's very sexually attractive/intelligent/wealthy/famous despite (or perhaps because of) Booth's coaching.

-The Grand Finale of Desperate Housewives gives this type of ending to each of the main characters (except Susan, whose fate is left unstated): Lynette becomes CEO of a multimillion-dollar company in New York and buys an apartment overlooking Central Park, Bree moves to Kentucky and is elected to the state legislature, and Gabrielle starts her own fashion website and TV show, moves to California with Carlos, and buys a mansion.
+- The Grand Finale of Desperate Housewives gives this type of ending to each of the main characters (except Susan, whose fate is left unstated): Lynette becomes CEO of a multimillion-dollar company in New York and buys an apartment overlooking Central Park, Bree moves to Kentucky and is elected to the state legislature, and Gabrielle starts her own fashion website and TV show, moves to California with Carlos, and buys a mansion.

-Done twice with the player character in Grim Fandango.
+- Done twice with the player character in Grim Fandango.
 First, Manny arrives in the port town of Rubacava and takes a job sweeping up in a nightclub, which he owns a year later.
 Then he leaves and begins washing decks on a ship.
 After another year, he's the ship's captain.
 We have no idea how he managed to accomplish both, apart from a missable line near the beginning of the game:

 Manny: I wonder if I would be happier on a ship?
 Then again, I'm so competitive I wouldn't rest until I became captain.

-- Subverted in Sluggy Freelance when Torg starts acting all smart and educated after some information a Time Traveler left behind indicates he becomes a world famous professor in the future.
+- Subverted in Sluggy Freelance when Torg starts acting all smart and educated after some information a Time Traveler left behind indicates he becomes a world-famous professor in the future.

 Riff: Actually he's destined to play "The Professor" in a musical version of Gilligan's Island and the Demon is going to force the world to watch. (shudder) I just didn't have the heart to tell him.